Loyola University Chicago

 Program Details

-Ricci candidates return to Loyola’s Chicago campus for their senior year to complete a one-credit course preparing their final presentation for Loyola's Weekend of Excellence, a student celebration of achievements, in the final phase of the program.
+Ricci candidates return to Loyola’s Chicago campuses for their senior year to complete a one-credit course preparing their final presentation for Loyola's Undergraduate Research and Engagement Symposium, a student celebration of achievements, in the final phase of the program.
 Upon completion of the program, they are designated as Ricci Scholars.
 The inaugural group of five Ricci Scholars began their studies in Rome in fall 2007.

 Academic credit and designation: Students who successfully complete all aspects of the program (UNIV 301, UNIV 302, UNIV 340) will earn a total of 7 credit hours for their completed project and for participation in program seminars.
 At graduation, they will be specially designated as Ricci Scholars if they have successfully completed the requirements of the program.

-Fall Semester (“West”): Students spend the fall semester at the JFRC where Loyola has been educating undergraduates since 1962.
-Among Western Europe's largest study abroad programs, the JFRC is a well-equipped American center located on Monte Mario, 20 minutes north of Vatican City and 30 minutes from Rome’s historic city center.
+Fall Semester (“West”): Students spend the fall semester at the Rome Center where Loyola has been educating undergraduates since 1962.
+Among Western Europe's largest study abroad programs, the Rome Center is a well-equipped American center located on Monte Mario, 20 minutes north of Vatican City and 30 minutes from Rome’s historic city center.
 At the JFRC, Ricci candidates may study Italian and come to understand European culture more thoroughly through courses and guided travel.
 Students will be taking Ricci Seminar UNIV 301 in the fall.

-Spring Semester (“East”): Ricci candidates spend the spring semester of their junior year at a destination in Asia.
-Since COVID-19, in 2020, the “East” course was taught online, with a special trip to Vietnam when permitted and possible.
-Students will be taking Ricci Seminar UNIV 302 in the spring.
+Spring Semester (“East”): Ricci candidates spend the spring semester of their junior year at a destination in East Asia.
+From 2020-2024 the “East” course was taught online, with a special trip to Vietnam.
+Students will continue taking Ricci Seminar UNIV 302 in the spring remotely while studying on location at one of these East destinations:

 Faculty involvement: Ricci candidates receive preparation as sophomores before leaving the U.S., including being certified by the Institutional Review Board.
 The program also offers assistance with language acquisition, guides students through the travel component in their junior year, and helps them as seniors to complete their project presentations.
-Designated faculty in Italy and in the Asia destination coordinate student research and immersion activities in the respective cities.
-The students take a one-credit course (UNIV 340) back in Chicago to thematically link the two semesters, which will be presented at Loyola's Weekend of Excellence (URES).
+Designated faculty in Italy and in the East Asian destination coordinate student research and immersion activities in the respective cities.
+The students take a one-credit course (UNIV 340) back in Chicago to thematically link the two semesters, which will be presented at Loyola's Undergraduate Research and Engagement Symposium (URES).

 Research projects: Ricci candidates will be expected to prepare an intercultural research proposal, work with a faculty mentor, and conduct a portion of their research onsite on the “East” and “West”.
 Students will be encouraged to choose a topic related to their majors to explore a significant question or thesis on “East” versus “West” during their junior year abroad.
 Research proposals may be for a paper, a portfolio, or other creative project in consonance with undergraduate curricular options at Loyola University Chicago.

-Research and academic support: Supported by program supervisors in Rome and Ho Chi Min City, Ricci candidates receive personal assistance in developing research projects and topics.
+Research and academic support: Supported by program supervisors in Rome and East Asia, Ricci candidates receive personal assistance in developing research projects and topics.
 Candidates can also take advantage of classes in the country's respective languages.
-As seniors, returning candidates serve as peer mentors to sophomores beginning the Ricci Scholarship program.
+As seniors, returning candidates serve as peer mentors to sophomores beginning the Ricci Scholars Program.

-Candidateship coverage: The Ricci Scholarship Program covers one roundtrip flight between Chicago and Rome and (tentatively) one roundtrip flight between Chicago and a destination in Asia Also included are a stipend of $750 per semester and faculty support.
-Students will pay tuition and room and board at Loyola University Chicago during their junior year, according to rates for the John Felice Rome Center and, if open, the destination in Asia.
+Candidateship coverage: The Ricci Scholars Program covers one roundtrip flight between Chicago and Rome and (tentatively) one roundtrip flight between Chicago and a destination in East Asia.
+Also included are a stipend of $750 per semester and faculty support.
+Students will pay tuition and room and board at Loyola University Chicago during their junior year, according to rates for the John Felice Rome Center and, if open, the destination in East Asia.